Streetwise/streetwise-app/README.md

 ```
 # Production Enviroment should be set to 'production'
 FLASK_ENV = "development"
-FLASK_APP = "app"
+FLASK_APP = "streetwise"

 # Uncomment this to debug:
 FLASK_DEBUG = 1
 ```

-### Initial data import

-First prepare your database using Flask Migrate:
+Prepare your database using the Flask Migrate upgrade command:

 `flask db upgrade`

-Import the image files, which should be in the `ch_data.csv` file in the `data` folder:
+Import the image files, defaulting from the `ch_data.csv` file in the `data` folder:

-`./streetwise.py images`
+`./manage.py images`

+### Dependency management

+We are using poetry (and GitHub bots) to keep this project up to date.
+To check if you have the latest versions of upstream libraries, run:

+`poetry update`

+Heroku's buildpack currently does not support loading Python dependencies from poetry automatically.
+[We're working on it](https://github.com/heroku/heroku-buildpack-python/issues/796#issuecomment-611198469) ... in the meantime, please remember to run this command after upgrading dependencies:

+`poetry export -f requirements.txt > requirements.txt`

 ### Frontend setup

-Install JS dependencies
+Install JS dependencies:

 ```
 $ yarn